Alation/agent-studio-docs/CONTRIBUTING.md

-# Contributing to Alation AI Agent SDK
+# Contributing to Alation AI Agent Studio Documentation

 Thanks for taking the time to contribute!

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to ai_agent_sdk@alation.com.

-The following is a set of guidelines for contributing to the Alation AI Agent SDK.
+The following is a set of guidelines for contributing to the Alation AI Agent Studio Documentation.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

+## Style

+Here are style guidelines for the content that we strive to follow.

+- 1 sentence per line (it might look funny in an editor, but it makes future diffs very easy to read).
+- Title-case titles.
+  Sentence-case headings.
+  This is purely subjective, but consistency is nice.
+- Prefer defining diagrams with text using `d2` over adding image blobs (if possible).
+  This makes updates easy to see because they are text-based diffs.
+  It also makes the visual style consistent.

+In general, we follow the ideas of [Diátaxis](https://diataxis.fr/).

 ## Issues